gzhelezo/cs330-fall2019/labs/lab02.md

     - What happens?
     - Why?
     - Extra Credit: Can if you fix it?
-  - <b>Update</b> TCPClient, UDPClient, TCPServer and UDPServer to accept the port number as a user input.
+  - Update TCPClient, UDPClient, TCPServer and UDPServer to accept the port number as a user input.
   - Change the _receiveData_ in UDPClient to allocate 1 byte instead of 1024.
 Run the UDPClient and the UDPServer – send a message with length more than 1.
     - What happens?
     - Why?